Out of State Hearings - FAQ

 Yes.
 Unfortunately a lot of our clients come to our office after they have been denied multiple times and/or Illinois won't give an answer on the out-of-state packet they submitted (The state always is looking for "more" documentation).
 The State of Illinois will typically give you the run around.
 Hiring an attorney to cut through all the bureaucracy really makes the difference.

 Unfortunately the age of your DUI makes no difference with the State of Illinois.
-In a lot of cases, our clients have been driving in their home state for years and only recently did the old DUI pop up on their out of state record.
+In a lot of cases, our clients have been driving in their home state for years and only recently did the old DUI "pop up" on their out of state record.
+Many old out-of-state DUI’s that were never reported to Illinois are now showing up years later because of the Problem Driver Pointer System (PDPS).
+This relatively new system is a national database that relays information between states on problem drivers.
 This can cause the cancellation of your license in your home state or prevent you from renewing your license.
-We will need to remove the hold in Illinois to get you driving again.
+Our office will need to remove the hold in Illinois to get you driving again.

 How do I obtain treatment documents